godarklight/concorde/ReadmeConcorde-jbsim.txt

 -----------------------
 - nav must be accurate until 0 ft AGL : KSFO 28R, RJAA 34L are correct;
-  but EGLL 27R, KJFK 22L are wrong : to land at these airports, set /controls/autoflight/real-nav to false, by "ctrl-M c".
+  but EGLL 27R, KJFK 22L are wrong : to land at these airports, set /controls/autoflight/real-nav to false, by "ctrl-M g".

 Known problems sound
 --------------------